QiuYukang/5G-LENA/doc/source/nr-module.rst

-the TDD pattern,  the error model type, calibration, traffic scenario, scheduler (proportional fair, round robin, etc,), enable/disable uplink power control, configure power allocation mode for NR LTE ( uniform per RB used or uniform per bandwidth), base station antenna down tilt angle (deg).
+the TDD pattern,  the error model type, calibration, traffic scenario, scheduler (proportional fair, round robin, etc,), enable/disable uplink power control, configure power allocation mode for NR LTE ( uniform per RB used or uniform per bandwidth), base station antenna downtilt angle (deg).
 Parameter ``calibration`` can be used to configure the simulation in such a way that it is possible to compare LENA and 5GLENA simulators.